Quant Trading & Research

 Martingaling

-The craziest example of casino martingaling can be seen in the videos floating around of Dana White filling up a blackjack table with markers going deep into debt and then paying them all off.
-Strategies where you bet more when you are losing and less (or quit) when you are winning obscures the risk of large losses and are called martingales.
+The craziest example of casino martingaling can be seen in the videos floating around of Dana White and Adin Ross filling up a blackjack table with markers going deep into debt and then paying them all off.
+Strategies where you bet more when you are losing and less (or quitting) when you are winning obscures the risk of large losses and are called martingales.

 This is not limited to sports betting or casinos.
 Corporate executives and professional financial traders deceive themselves with martingales all the time.
-A good paper to read is The Martingale Index by Shafer/Dimitrov to ensure that's never your strategy as it's an easy trap to fall into and also easy to read when someone else is martingaling like day traders and you can bet against them.
+A good paper to read is The Martingale Index by Shafer/Dimitrov to ensure that's never your strategy as it's an easy trap to fall into and also easy to spot when someone else in the market is martingaling and you can bet against them.

 Probability

-I will start going through the Mor Harchol-Balter book until we can understand modern regression which means we can understand advanced data analysis and you're done, everything else is optional.
-I will do what Cramer does and look up prereqs as needed as you will always be doing data analysis using a programming language.
+I will start going through the Mor Harchol-Balter book until we can understand modern regression which means we can understand advanced data analysis and you're done everything else here is things best taught to you while you're getting paid and can ask questions as an intern or whatever 'assistant'.

 TODO